projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 Only the following operations on enum shall be allowed:

-a) enum assignment shall be allowed if the operands of = operation have the same enum type;
+a) enum assignment shall be allowed if the operands of = operation have the same enum type.
 b) enum comparison shall be allowed, including the operators ==, !=, >, <, >=,
    and <=.